-The 2023 Coastal Master Plan HSI models described herein were integrated with the master plan's Integrated Compartment Model (ICM) so that the effects of candidate restoration and protection projects on species habitat could be evaluated.
-The HSI code from the 2017 Coastal Master Plan was updated to reflect the changes made to the pre-existing SIs, and new code was incorporated for the new SIs and the new ICM-HSI models (seaside sparrow and bald eagle).
-The ICM code also was updated to provide output for the new SI calculations.
-Specifically, code was incorporated to create new data dictionaries for open water sediment deposition (for the oyster model), marsh elevation (seaside sparrow model), and decadal oyster HSI scores (fish, shrimp, and blue crab models).

-Slight changes to the HSI model set-ups were required so that the ICM could more efficiently and effectively make the required calculations.
-During the 2017 Coastal Master Plan, the ICM utilized ArcGIS to make the geographic calculations required for the brown pelican HSI model, i.e., for the "island area", "distance to mainland", and "distance to human activity" Sls.
+The 2023 Coastal Master Plan HSI models described herein were integrated with the master plan's Integrated Compartment Model (ICM) so that the effects of environmental scenarios and candidate restoration and protection projects on species habitat could be evaluated.
+The ICM-HSI code from the 2017 Coastal Master Plan was updated to reflect the modified and new SIs, and the new seaside sparrow and bald eagle HSI models were incorporated.
+Slight changes to the model set-ups were required so that the ICM could more efficiently and effectively make the required calculations.
+The GAMM look-up tables were originally generated with the salinity and water temperature input data expressed to two decimals places (i.e., x.xx), which resulted in millions of rows of salinity and temperature combinations.
+To save computational memory and run time, the salinity and temperature input data was reduced to one decimal place (x.x).
+This reduction in data precision did not have a significant effect on the CPUE predictions, as the maximum difference in normalized CPUE was only 0.02.
+In addition, during the 2017 Coastal Master Plan, the ICM utilized ArcGIS to make the geographic calculations required for the brown pelican HSI model, i.e., for the "island area", "distance to mainland", and "distance to human activity" Sls.
 However, this GIS process was subsequently removed to improve ICM computation speed and efficiency.
 Therefore, for the 2023 Coastal Master Plan, the GIS calculations for the brown pelican model will be performed outside the ICM framework as an additional post-processing step.
-In addition, the GAMM look-up tables were originally generated with the salinity and water temperature input data expressed to two decimals places (i.e., x.xx), which resulted in millions of rows of salinity and temperature combinations.
-To save computational memory and run time, the salinity and temperature input data was reduced to one decimal place (x.x).
-This reduction in data precision did not have a significant effect on the CPUE predictions, as the maximum difference in normalized CPUE was only 0.02.

-The 2023 HSI models were tested using ICM environmental output from the 2017 Coastal Master Plan future without action scenario, and the results were compared to the 2017 HSI results for each species to evaluate the efficacy of the model improvements.
+The 2023 HSI models were tested using ICM environmental output from the 2017 Coastal Master Plan future without action scenario, and the results were compared to the 2017 HSI results to evaluate the efficacy of the model improvements.
 For the most part, the 2023 HSI models produced realistic representations of species' habitat distribution based on professional judgment.
-Suitability scores for adult spotted seatrout and adult gulf menhaden were relatively low (<0.75) because the simulated temperatures were lower than the optimum temperatures identified by the models; however, the spatial patterns of habitat suitability were reasonable.
+Suitability scores for adult spotted seatrout and adult gulf menhaden were relatively low (<0.75) because the average temperatures simulated by the ICM were lower than the optimum temperatures identified by the models; however, the spatial patterns of habitat suitability were reasonable.
 The large juvenile white shrimp HSI model was the only model to produce unreasonable results, with high suitability scores (>0.9) calculated for nearly the entire ICM domain.
 A revised large juvenile white shrimp HSI model was created that included Julian date in the water quality SI, because the original model may not adequately capture the effects of intra-annual water temperature variability, which influences when white shrimp emigrate from estuaries.
 However, this revision did not improve the results, as suitability scores were lower but still relatively uniform across the coast.
 Consequently, it is recommended that the large juvenile white shrimp HSI model not be used for the 2023 Coastal Master Plan.
+Future model improvement efforts should focus on improving this model and investigating methods to better account for the effects of intra-annual water temperature variability in the fish, shrimp, and crab HSI models.